Nepiki/Guides/Blaster-Master-(NES).md

 Classification: **Progress based**

 Dropped by the third Warlord.
-You will have difficulty accessing further areas without it, in fact, I believe you cannot escape Area 3 without this.
+You will have difficulty accessing further areas without it, in fact, you cannot escape Area 3 without this.
 Hover enables Sophia to do exactly what it says by holding down the A button while jumping in the vehicle.
 After Jason picks this up, be prepared to fill up the hover gauge, return to Area 1 (the start of the game) to reach Area 4.

 ![I am the Keymaster](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/24646.png) [I am the Keymaster](http://retroachievements.org/achievement/24708)